 Research studies have concluded that an easy birth is highly dependant on a relaxed mind.
 Thus, surrendering the process of labour is key to a quick birth, as well as meditation.

-Leave overnight.
+Leave overnight or half the night.
+Changing it over once is good.
 Can do every 2-3 nights.

 Pregnancy Ghee (Sukha Prasava Ghritam)